rails/rails/guides/source/getting_started.md

 #### Installing Ruby

 Open up a command line prompt.
-On macOS open Terminal.app, on Windows choose "Run" from your Start menu and type 'cmd.exe'.
+On macOS open Terminal.app; on Windows choose "Run" from your Start menu and type `cmd.exe`.
 Any commands prefaced with a dollar sign `$` should be run in the command line.
 Verify that you have a current version of Ruby installed: